|MP 7.01.106||Posterior Tibial Nerve Stimulation|

 Clinical Input Received through Physician Specialty Societies and Academic Medical Centers

-Posterior tibial nerve stimulation (PTNS) is a technique of electrical neuromodulation used for treating voiding dysfunction.
-The available RCTs report short-term (up to 12 weeks) improvements on measures of urinary incontinence and overactive bladder.
+Percutaneous tibial nerve stimulation (PTNS; also known as posterior tibial nerve stimulation) is a technique of electrical neuromodulation used primarily for treating voiding dysfunction.
+The available randomized controlled trials (RCTs) report short-term (up to 12 weeks) improvements on measures of urinary incontinence and overactive bladder.
 Up to 36 months of data are available for some patients enrolled in RCTs who responded to an initial course of treatment, but not on other RCT participants.
 There is a lack of control data beyond 12 weeks to control for a possible placebo response.
-Moreover, there was a high dropout rate in long-term data.
-The optimal maintenance regimen after an initial 12-week course is unclear.
+Moreover, there was a high dropout rate in long-term follow-up.
+The optimal maintenance regimen after an initial 12- week course is unclear.
 Systematic reviews of the evidence have found short-term improvements with PTNS and have not identified long-term comparative studies.
-Clinical input obtained in 2012 was mixed regarding whether PTNS should be considered medically necessary.
-Based on this evidence and clinical input, PTNS for treating voiding dysfunction is considered investigational.
+Clinical input obtained in 2012 was mixed regarding whether PTNS for voiding dysfunction should be considered medically necessary.
+In addition, there is insufficient evidence that PTNS is effective for other conditions such as fecal incontinence.
+Based on this evidence and clinical input, PTNS is considered investigational for all indications.

 Practice Guidelines and Position Statements

-In 2012, the American Urological Association (AUA) and the Society of Urodynamics, Female Pelvic Medicine & Urogenital Reconstruction published a guideline on diagnosis and treatment of nonneurogenic overactive bladder in adults.(19) The guideline included a statement that clinicians may offer PTNS as a third-line treatment option in carefully selected patients.
-The statement was rated as Grade C, indicating that the balance of benefits and risks/burdens are uncertain.
+In 2014, the American Urological Association and the Society of Urodynamics, Female Pelvic Medicine & Urogenital Reconstruction published a guideline on diagnosis and treatment of nonneurogenic overactive bladder (OAB) in adults.(20) The guideline included a statement that clinicians may offer PTNS as a thirdline treatment option in carefully selected patients.
+The statement was rated as grade C, indicating that the balance of benefits and risks/burdens are uncertain.
+(This is a revised version of a 2012 guideline; the statement on PTNS did not change).

-The 2005 (reaffirmed 2009) American College of Obstetricians and Gynecologists practice bulletin on treatment of urinary incontinence in women does not address PTNS or other types of nerve stimulation.(20)
+The 2005 (reaffirmed 2013) American College of Obstetricians and Gynecologists practice bulletin on treatment of urinary incontinence in women did not address PTNS or other types of nerve stimulation.(21)

 Medicare National Coverage